top of page

 3. Stress Journaling

-Writing down recurring stress triggers, be it a colleague’s unrealistic demands or weekly late-night reviews, helps you see patterns.
+Writing down recurring stress triggers, such as a colleague’s unrealistic demands or weekly late-night reviews, helps you see patterns.
 Once identified, these patterns can be addressed with your manager or managed internally through coping strategies.

 4. Build Inner Support Networks